 Previously reported increases in the school population at reception age is still resulting in an overall increase in the school population in both primary and secondary phases as these children progress through the school system.
 New housing development has added further pupils to increase the school population overall.
-More specifically, September 2017 school population is over 1300 more than in 2016.
-Year 10 currently has the lowest cohort of children and numbers have risen steadily since 2006 when that cohort joined the school system in reception.
-September 2016 reception cohort was nearly 800 pupils higher than it was 5 years ago.
-Recent years have seen a significant rise in the birth rate and demand for pupil places across the area.
 Pressure is mainly in urban areas which have seen the highest concentration of population growth.
 The speed of delivering houses is key to the requirements of school places so careful monitoring of housing progress is undertaken between County Council/District/Borough Councils.